 10. A Book With a Secret

-Your intended will open their Valentine's gift to reveal a book of love poetry.
+Your intended will open his or her Valentine's gift to reveal a book of love poetry.
 Most of the pages will be stuck together, but in the one place it opens, a slot will be cut out with the engagement ring inside.

 11. The Language of Love